• MC: Genesis: God Creates His People

 Genesis tells of a faithful God.
 And the Lord in turn expects his people to be faithful.
 That means trusting him, especially when his ways do not make sense.
 Abraham is willing to sacrifice his own son.
 Joseph trusts even when he is a slave and a prisoner.
 As we meditate on these stories of those who trusted, followed, and wrestled with God, let us open ourselves to his Spirit.
 Let us trust his inscrutable ways.
 Let us believe God so he might, through his covenant of love, count us as righteous.

 Gary Holloway is the past Executive Director of the World Convention of Churches of Christ.
-Before that he taught spiritual formation at Lipscomb University in Nashville.
-Holding degrees from Freed-Hardeman, Harding, the University of Texas, and Emory University, he has written or edited over thirty books, including several volumes in the Meditative Commentary on the New Testament series.
+Prior to that, he taught spiritual formation at Lipscomb University in Nashville.
+Holding degrees from Freed-Hardeman, Harding, the University of Texas, and Emory University, Dr. Holloway has written or edited over thirty books, including several volumes in the Meditative Commentary Series on the New Testament.
 He is married to Deb Rogers Holloway.

 —Mark W. Hamilton, Robert and Kay Onstead Professor of Biblical Studies, Abilene Christian University, author of The Transforming Word